Pumpkin Vegan Cornbread Muffins (Perfect with Chili)

 Which cornmeal is best for muffins?

-Lightly grease a muffin pan, or use muffin liners in muffin tins, then fill 3/4 full.
-Bake for 25-30 minutes, or until a toothpick comes out clean.
+After your batter is made, lightly grease a muffin pan, or use muffin liners in muffin tins, then fill 3/4 full.
+Bake for 25-30 minutes or until a toothpick comes out clean.
 Remove promptly from the oven and let cool in the muffin tin for 5 minutes, then transfer to a cooling rack.

 How many muffins does this make?